-To say the truth, I don’t use Dropbox much, even I don’t visit Dropbox website, but I do use to uninstall stable and experimental builds of Dropbox on Windows whenever they’re released to know the new features.
-Today when I installed new experimental build released by Dropbox team and tried to sign into Dropbox, setup said ”your password has expired.
+To say the truth, I don’t use Dropbox much, even I don’t visit its website, but I do use to install stable and experimental builds of Dropbox on Windows whenever they’re released to know the new features.
+Today when I installed new experimental build released by Dropbox team and tried to sign into service, setup said ”your password has expired.
 We sent you an email with further instructions or you can create a new password at dropbox.com/password_expired”.

 Dropbox expires users passwords which haven’t changed for some time

 When I check my email, Dropbox sent a message with subject “please update your expired dropbox password”